huggingface/blog/pollen-vision.md

 The library encapsulates several key models.
 We want the models we use to be zero-shot and versatile, allowing a wide range of detectable objects without re-training.
 The models also have to be “real-time capable”, meaning they should run at least a few fps on a consumer GPU.
 The first models we chose are:

 - **OWL-VIT** (Open World Localization - Vision Transformer, By Google Research): This model performs text-conditioned zero-shot 2D object localization in RGB images.
 It outputs bounding boxes (like YOLO) (https://huggingface.co/docs/transformers/model_doc/owlvit)
 - **Mobile SAM**: A lightweight version of the Segment Anything Model (SAM) by Meta AI.
-SAM is a zero shot image segmentation model.
+SAM is a zero-shot image segmentation model.
 It can be prompted with bounding boxes or points. (https://github.com/ChaoningZhang/MobileSAM)
 - **RAM** (Recognize Anything Model by OPPO Research Institute): Designed for zero-shot image tagging, RAM can determine the presence of an object in an image based on textual descriptions, laying the groundwork for further analysis. (https://github.com/xinyu1205/recognize-anything)

 ### Get started in very few lines of code!